peterwittek/ncpol2sdpa/doc/source/examples.rst

     P.solve()

-Example 3: Mixed-level relaxation of a Bell inequality
+Example 3: Mixed-Level Relaxation of a Bell Inequality
 ======================================================

 It is often the case that moving to a higher-order relaxation is